The Quickest Way To Build Explosive Muscle And Burn More Fat

 You can activate your fast-twitch fibres two ways – by lifting heavier weights or by lifting lighter weights very quickly.
 Take this test to determine your fast-twitch ratio.
 The result will tell you how you need to lift in order to see the fastest improvement.

-Test your 1-rep max on the bench press (see “How to test your 1-rep max,” right).
+Step 1: Test your 1-rep max on the bench press.
 Then rest 5 minutes.

 Lying face up on a bench, grab a barbell using an overhand grip that’s just beyond shoulder width and hold it above your sternum with your arms straight.
 Lower the bar, pause and press the bar in a straight line back to the starting position.